4-co/imdb/README.md

 In a relational model, you would normally have a "MoviesActors" table and join.
 In a document model, you normally embed unless the embedded data is fast changing or potentially grows to be very large.
 More information [here](https://docs.microsoft.com/en-us/azure/cosmos-db/modeling-data)

-A common usage for this data would be to show the Actor and what movies they were in (or a Movie and the Actors in it).
-If you embed just the ID, this would be two serial queries.
-One to get the Actor and the Movie IDs and a second one to pull back the movie information.
-Given the size of the documents, we chose to optimize this by embedded the key Movie fields into the Actor document (and Actors into the Movie document).
-This simplifies reads but complicate writes.
-In a high read situation (like showing movies on a web site), this is a good optimization.
-Just keep an eye on document size and update frequency / complexity.
+A common usage for this data would be to retrieve the Actor and the movies in which they played a role (or a Movie and the Actors in it).
+Embedding only the movie ID in the Actor document would require two sequential queries.
+One to get the Actor and the Movie IDs and a second one to retrieve the movie information.
+Given the size of the documents, we chose to optimize the data structure for these queries by including key Movie fields in the Actor document and, similarly, Actors into the Movie document.
+This simplifies reads, but complicate writes.
+In a high read situation (e.g., showing movies on a web site), this is a good optimization.
+As you optimize be sure to monitor document size and update frequency and complexity.

 > When you update a single field in a document, Cosmos DB writes the entire document which can change your IO requirements compared to a relational DBMS.